-The consolidated financial statements of the Trust have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements of the Trust have been prepared in accordance with IFRS Accounting Standards.
 The consolidated financial statements have been prepared on a historical cost basis except for investment properties and certain categories of financial instruments, if any, that have been measured at fair value.
 The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements unless otherwise indicated.

 The consolidated financial statements are presented in Canadian dollars, which is the Company's functional currency.
 The address of the Trust's registered office is 1111 International Boulevard, Suite 500, Burlington, Ontario, L7L 6W1.
-The financial statements for the year ended December 31, 2023 were approved and authorized for issue by the Trust on March 1, 2024.
+The consolidated financial statements for the year ended December 31, 2024 were approved and authorized for issue by the Trust on March 14, 2025.